 There are many considerations that teachers will rightly want to make before entering any of their students for grade exams; parents and the students themselves often don’t see the whole of this picture.
 And different boards offer alternatives that will perhaps suit one student more than the next.

-But when it comes to syllabus design that supports educational and musical excellence, it now seems to me that TCL have delivered the new number one choice, a syllabus that ticks every box.
+But when it comes to syllabus design that supports educational and musical excellence, it now seems to me that TCL have delivered a winning choice here, a syllabus that pretty much ticks every box.

 All products featured on Pianodao are independently selected by Andrew Eales.